suhlig/mscfiddle/README.md

 # Usage

+    1. $ `guard`
-    1. $ guard
+    1. $ `thin start`
-    2. $ thin start
-    3. Open localhost:3000 in browser
+    1. Open localhost:3000/livereload in the browser
+    1. $ `touch livereload.msc`

-Now every save to any msc file will trigger a browser refresh.
+Every save to any msc file will trigger a browser refresh.

 # MSC